Fr

 6. ONGOING MAINTENANCE AND UPGRADES

-Businesses looking to reduce their long-term maintenance and upgrade costs should carefully research potential vendors before making any decisions.
-They should also ask about service level agreements and look for ERP solutions that are designed to be easily maintained and upgraded.
+Businesses looking to reduce their long-term maintenance and upgrade costs should carefully research potential ERP vendors before making any decisions.
+They should also ask about service level agreements and look for ERP software that is designed to be easily maintained and upgraded.

 7. COMPLIANCE AND SECURITY